basetenlabs/truss-examples/mistral/mixtral-8x22b/README.md

 You need four A100s to run Mixtral at `fp16`.
 If you need access to A100s, please [contact us](mailto:support@baseten.co).

-## Mixtral 8x22B Instruct API documentation
+## Mixtral 8x22B API documentation

 This section provides an overview of the Mixtral 8x22B API, its parameters, and how to use it.
 The API consists of a single route named  `predict`, which you can invoke to generate text based on the provided prompt.